ortus-docs/coldbox-docs/overview/how_coldbox_works.md

 # How ColdBox Works
 ColdBox uses both implicit and explicit invocation methods to execute events and render content back to a user.
-You have one single configuration CFC: `config/Coldbox.cfc`, from where you can configure your entire application (No logic, just configuration data) and a set of folder/file conventions.
+You have one single configuration CFC: `config/Coldbox.cfc`, from where you can configure your entire application and a set of folder/file conventions.
 This configuration file activates certain aspects of your application and configures all the implicit events that mostly reflect the events in the `Application.cfc` that ColdFusion exposes to you.

 >Remember that this framework will not solve all your problems.
 It is a standard, a foundation on which to develop on and thanks to its software programming aspects that it provides.
 However, it is up to you to create GOOD code, this is not a magical framework that will make your code better.
 It will help you, but at the end of the day, it is your responsibility.